Jenna-X-Zhang/houston-housing-market-visulization/README.md

 # houston-housing-market-visulization

 The data source is [Realtor](https://www.realtor.com/research/data/).

+The data comes from different levels.
+Since I am now working on the project of Houston, I focus on the "zip data", which is the historical data of the median home prices on the neighborhood level.